Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Experiments

 \textbf{Datasets} $\,$ We utilized two publicly available CT datasets: 1) \textbf{TotalSegmentator \cite{wasserthal2023totalsegmentator}:} This dataset comprises 1,228 CT scans from clinical routines, covering 117 anatomical classes.
 It includes a wide range of pathologies, scanners, acquisition protocols, and institutions, making it representative of real-world clinical variability.
 After filtering scans exceeding 48 million voxels (due to GPU memory constraints) or lacking orthonormal directionality, we used 991 scans for training and 46 for in-domain (\textit{ID}) testing; 2) \textbf{CT-ORG \cite{rister2020ct}:} This dataset includes 140 CT scans from diverse sources, featuring both large organs (\eg, lungs) and small, challenging structures (\eg, bladder).
 We selected 10 scans (volumes 2--11) for out-of-domain (\textit{OOD}) testing to evaluate \modelname{}'s generalizability to unseen data distributions.

-\textbf{Data Preparation} $\,$ To prepare the training data, we applied a standardized preprocessing pipeline: 1) \textit{Resampling:} Volumes were resampled to isotropic spacing of \SI{1.5}{\milli\metre} in all dimensions to ensure consistency; 2) \textit{Normalization:} CT intensities (Hounsfield Units) were normalized following the nnU-Net pipeline \cite{nnUNet_NatureMethods_43} to standardize intensity ranges; 3) \textit{Segmentation:} Segmentation masks were generated using TotalSegmentator \cite{wasserthal2023totalsegmentator}, grouping 117 anatomical classes into 11 semantic categories (\eg, skeleton, muscle, cardioVascular; see Supplementary Material) -- note, masks can also be either manually annotated or automatically generated by other methods, ensuring flexibility for clinical use; 4) \textit{Transfer Functions:} We defined RGBA transfer functions for the 11 semantic groups to provide base appearance cues, enhancing the model's ability to predict Gaussian parameters; and 5) \textit{Ground-Truth Rendering:} For each training scan, we rendered 60 views of all classes, 30 views of skeleton group, and 30 views of organ groups (except the skeleton and muscle groups) with the resolution of 1600 $\times$ 1600 using physically-based rendering via PBRT \cite{pharr2023physically} to serve as ground truth, which takes 18.8 seconds per view on average.
-To enhance model robustness, we applied data augmentation techniques, including random intensity shifts, Gaussian noise, and simulated acquisition artifacts, mimicking variations in clinical CT imaging.
+\textbf{Data Preparation} $\,$ To prepare the training data, we applied a standardized preprocessing pipeline: 1) \textit{Resampling:} Volumes were resampled to isotropic spacing of \SI{1.5}{\milli\metre} in all dimensions to ensure consistency; 2) \textit{Normalization:} CT intensities (Hounsfield Units) were normalized following the nnU-Net pipeline \cite{nnUNet_NatureMethods_43} to standardize intensity ranges; 3) \textit{Segmentation:} Segmentation masks were generated using TotalSegmentator \cite{wasserthal2023totalsegmentator}, grouping 117 anatomical classes into 11 semantic categories (\eg, skeleton, muscle, cardioVascular; see Supplementary Material).
+Note that masks can also be manually annotated or automatically generated by other methods, ensuring flexibility for clinical use; 4) \textit{Transfer Functions:} We defined RGBA transfer functions for the 11 semantic groups to provide base appearance cues, enhancing the model's ability to predict Gaussian parameters; and 5) \textit{Ground-Truth Rendering:} For each training scan, we rendered 60 views of all classes, 30 views of skeleton group, and 30 views of organ groups (except the skeleton and muscle groups) with the resolution of 1600 $\times$ 1600 using physically-based rendering via PBRT \cite{pharr2023physically} to serve as ground truth, which takes 18.8 seconds per view on average.
+To enhance model robustness, we applied data augmentations, including random intensity shifts, Gaussian noise, and simulated acquisition artifacts, mimicking variations in clinical CT imaging.

 For evaluation, we applied identical preprocessing to both test sets: 46 TotalSegmentator scans (\textit{ID}) and 10 CT-ORG scans (\textit{OOD}).
-Our experiments evaluated performance under multiple conditions: 1) \textit{Seen TF}: Using transfer functions identical to those in training; 2) \textit{Unseen TF}: Using novel transfer functions to test generalizability; and 3) \textit{Skeleton group}: Visualizing only skeletal structures to evaluate compositional capabilities
+Our experiments evaluated performance under three conditions: 1) \textit{Seen TF}: using transfer functions identical to training for testing generalization to new scans; 2) \textit{Unseen TF}: using novel transfer functions not seen during training to test appearance generalizability; and 3) \textit{Skeleton group}: visualizing only skeletal structures to evaluate compositional capabilities.
+For each test scan, we rendered 40 views for computing evaluation metrics, while 20 views were used for training 6DGS baseline or fine-tuning \modelname{}.